-In this post you learn how to define a Data Type at the same moment as you add a custom column.
+In this post, you learn how to define a Data Type at the same moment as you add a custom column.
 By default, Power Query creates a custom column without specifying the data type.
-When you then define your data type in a later stage, it will require an items in your applied steps, creating unnecessary clutter.
-To get a clean overview it is beneficial to structure your query without unnecessary steps.
-So how can you create a custom column and define the data type in that same formula?
+When you define your data type in a later stage, it will require an item in your applied steps, creating unnecessary clutter.
+To get a clear overview, it is beneficial to structure your query without unnecessary steps.
+So, how can you create a custom column and define the data type in that same formula?

 You can find the video tutorial at the top of this article.
 If you would rather read the tutorial or need more instructions, then please continue reading.